ThomasJose1999/oracleRepayment/README.md

 ### add job in the oracle with the jobspec and change the contract address in the jobspec to address of the operator

+### add repayment consumer contract as the admin of the records contract

 ### call request repayment data of the repayment consumer contract note that add the job id with out "-"

 for further details checkout https://docs.chain.link/chainlink-nodes/v1/fulfilling-requests